 St. Louis County Sheriff’s Office website

 St. Louis County website (for our friends on the Iron Range)

 Listed on each of these linked websites are instructions and locations on how and where to safely dispose of any unwanted household over the counter or prescription medications, even unused pet medications.
 If you don’t live near Duluth or on the Iron Range of Minnesota, please search your local county or city websites for more information on how and where to safely dispose of medications.
 Safely disposing of these drugs is important for people, pets, wild animals and our environment.

 As an entire society and as an independent dental practice, I feel we have made great progress to limit the amounts of opioids prescribed to patients.
 I am thankful that it’s much harder to prescribe and to acquire the drugs than it was just 10 years ago.
 I’m also thankful we are all finally aware of the dangers of opioids.
 Knowledge is key, especially when it comes to prescription medications.

-Written by Deb Trethewey, RDH at Pike Lake Dental Center
+Written and submitted by Stephanie Jugovich, staff member at Pike Lake Dental Center